onsamyj/aquamarine/README.md

 # Aquamarine

-*WIP*

-This is my attempt to create an accessible color scheme for the terminals I use, [Konsole](https://konsole.kde.org/) and [Windows Terminal](https://github.com/Microsoft/Terminal).
+This is my attempt to create an accessible color scheme for the terminals I use, [Konsole](https://konsole.kde.org) and [Windows Terminal](https://github.com/Microsoft/Terminal).

 <p align="center"><img src="table.svg" alt="Table" /></p>